bcgov/platform-developer-docs/tech-docs-writing-guide.md

 # Writing guide for Platform Services technical documentation

 Use this guide to reference the approach taken to rewrite the Platform Services technical documentation.
-While this is a good place to start, this document is still alive and breathing and can be modified and improved upon as needed.
+While this document is a good place to start, it's still alive and breathing and can be modified and improved upon as needed.
 Don't be shy.
 Documentation should evolve and improve!

-Also, reference the [style guide](https://docs.google.com/spreadsheets/d/1uNueaRQSQ7ssrMF8zo9YQUJeHj7dL307rLww2hzGuiE/edit#gid=0) that's still in development for more specific rules.
+Also, reference the [style and terminology guide](https://docs.google.com/spreadsheets/d/1uNueaRQSQ7ssrMF8zo9YQUJeHj7dL307rLww2hzGuiE/edit#gid=0) that's still in development for more specific rules.
 Keep in mind that the style guide tracks rules for granular usage of terms or formatting and is built around decisions made during the writing process by writers and stakeholders.

 ## On this page
 - [Formatting](#format)